-Spolin Law P.C.’s founder, Aaron Spolin, is a former prosecutor and award-winning criminal appeals attorney.
-He is a published author on various criminal law topics and has achieved successful outcomes on hundreds of criminal cases, including numerous dismissals of major felony cases; non-criminal resolutions to complex fraud and insurance fraud defense cases; successful appellate outcomes from the Court of Appeal and the state Supreme Court; and multiple not-guilty jury verdicts at trial.
-Innocent Spolin Law clients wrongfully accused of murder and other serious crimes are now free because of his work.
+Spolin & Dukes P.C.’s founder, Aaron Spolin, is a former prosecutor and award-winning criminal appeals attorney.
+He is an author on various criminal law topics and has achieved successful outcomes on hundreds of criminal cases (which includes his time as a prosecutor), including numerous dismissals of major felony cases; non-criminal resolutions to complex fraud and insurance fraud defense cases; successful appellate outcomes from the Court of Appeal and the state Supreme Court; and multiple not-guilty jury verdicts at trial.
+Innocent Spolin & Dukes clients wrongfully accused of murder and other serious crimes are now free because of his work.

 Before becoming a criminal appeals attorney, he served as an Assistant District Attorney in New York City, Bronx County.
 At the District Attorney’s Office, Aaron was assigned to the economic crimes bureau, where he managed some of the office’s more complex cases.
 He also served as trial counsel on a high-profile murder case, which he won, that was prosecuted in conjunction with the office’s Gangs and Major Cases bureau.
 Throughout his career, Aaron has also filed hundreds of legal motions regarding suppression of evidence and Constitutional rights.